Posted: by Jo Tuesday, 1 June 2021 @ 10:41

-Results day is around the corner for thousands of young people who have sat GCSEs and A-levels this Summer.
-It is always a stressful time, as the importance of the results seems magnified, the closer they get.
+Results day is around the corner for thousands of young people who are waiting for GCSE and A-level marks - and this year is more stressful than ever, with large gaps in school attendance, home schooling, and teacher assessments.
+The importance of the results seems magnified, the closer they get.

 ‘This will determine my whole life’, is how most of us think at the time.